Domains and Event Structures for Fusions: Related Characterisations

+In this section we present a characterisation of our proposal in terms of a formalism reminiscent of the prime event structures with equivalence of~\cite{win2017,VismeW19}.
+Moreover, we discuss and formalise the relation of our work with alternative characterisations of the domains of (prime) event structures proposed in the literature, based on intervals and on asynchronous graphs.

-\subsection{Prime event structures with equivalence}
+\subsection{Prime Event Structures with Equivalence}

-The previous sections showed that that domain of configurations of unstable {\esabbr} are weak prime domains, i.e., they satisfy the same condition as those of stable {\esabbr} but only up to the equivalence induced by interchangeability.
+The previous sections showed that the domains of configurations of unstable {\esabbr} are weak prime domains, i.e., they satisfy the same conditions as those of prime domains but only up to the equivalence induced by interchangeability.
 Symmetrically, this suggests the possibility of viewing unstable {\esabbr} as stable ones up to some equivalence on events.
-In this section we consider a formalisation for such a proposal, leading to a set up that is closely related to the framework devised in~\cite{win2017}, further establishing a correspondence between unstable {\esabbr} and stable {\esabbr} with equivalence.
+In this section we consider a formalisation for such a view, leading to a set up that is closely related to the framework devised in~\cite{win2017,VismeW19}, which we also call \emph{prime event structures with equivalence} for the space of this article, since no confusion can arise.

-In Section~\ref{ss:es} we mentioned that in prime {\esabbr} a global notion of causality that can be used in place of the enabling.
+In Section~\ref{ss:es} we mentioned that in prime {\esabbr} a global notion of causality can be used in place of the enabling.
 We next recall the formal definition.
+We also introduce a notation for direct (i.e., non-inherited) conflict that will play a role later.